What Jeff Sessions has said about Russia ties

 Sessions was a senator and a top Trump surrogate when he met the ambassador twice -- in July on the sidelines of the Republican National Convention and in September when he was a member of the Senate armed services committee.

-In a statement Thursday, he said reports that he met Russian officials are "false."
+In a statement Thursday, he said reports that he met Russian officials are false.

 "I never met with any Russian officials to discuss issues of the campaign.
 I have no idea what this allegation is about," he said.